privacybydesign/irma-documentation/docs/irmajs.md

 ### Using prebuilt bundles

-You can download the prebuilt `irmajs` bundles from our [CI build server](https://gitlab.science.ru.nl/irma/github-mirrors/irmajs/-/jobs/artifacts/master/download?job=bundle).
+You can download the prebuilt `irmajs` bundles from the [Github release](https://github.com/privacybydesign/irmajs/releases/latest).

 ## Browser example